-For the 2016 edition, the project ALL’APERTO of the Zegna Foundation works closely with the community of Trivero (BI) through the workshops and interventions of three artists: Alek O., Laura Pugno (in collaboration with Diogene Lab, Turin), and Valentina Vetturi.
-The relationship with the schools and associations of the town has marked all the previous stages of ALL’APERTO, but this year it was decided to make it the focus of the project, in line with the numerous activities dedicated to the education and training of young people of the Foundation and in continuity with the values of Ermenegildo Zegna.
+For the 2016 edition, the Fondazione Zegna’s ALL’APERTO project is working closely with the community of Trivero (BI) through workshops and interventions by three artists: Alek O., Laura Pugno (in collaboration with Diogene Lab, Turin) and Valentina Vetturi.
+The relationship with the town’s schools and associations has marked all the previous stages of ALL’APERTO, but this year it was decided to make it the fulcrum of the project, in line with the Foundation’s numerous activities dedicated to the education and training of young people and in continuity with the values deriving from Ermenegildo Zegna’s thought.

-Laura Pugno, born in Trivero, continues her investigation on the theme of landscape by carrying out a workshop with the third-grade students in October titled “See you in the city centre”.
-As the artist writes, “It’s not often that you find a municipality made up of 37 hamlets.
-Faced with such a dispersed situation, it is interesting to wonder what image the students have of their own town.”
-The result of this mapping, aimed at identifying new places for aggregation and meeting, will be an artist’s book containing all the “postcards” elaborated by the students.
+Laura Pugno, who was born in Trivero, continues her investigation into the theme of landscape by holding – in October – a workshop with third-grade students, entitled Ci vediamo in centro (See you in the centre) because, as the artist writes, “”it is not often that you find a municipality made up of 37 hamlets.
+Faced with such a dispersed situation, it is interesting to ask what image the children have of their own village’.
+The result of this mapping, aimed at identifying unprecedented places of gathering and meeting, will be an artist’s book containing all the ‘postcards’ elaborated by the students.

-At the end of the year, Valentina Vetturi will create a new stage of Alzheimer Café, a series of works (Alzheimer Café I, Kunsthalle Göppingen, Germany, 2014; Alzheimer Café II, Museo MAXXI, Rome, 2015) that investigates the relationship between memory and sound.
-The work stems from a collection of motifs sung or hinted at by people affected by neurological disorders that affect memory.
-In Trivero, in particular, the artist will collect the voices of patients from the local Alzheimer Center, and then rework their traces.
-“These most private sounds that were originally other people’s memories, now transformed into post-produced sewn products and made public, become a multiplying device of memories for those who listen to them today” she explains.
+At the end of the year, Valentina Vetturi will realise a new stage of Alzheimer Café, a cycle of works (Alzheimer Café I, Kunsthalle Göppingen, Germany, 2014; Alzheimer Café II, Museo MAXXI, Rome, 2015) that investigates the relationships between memory and sound.
+The work stems from a collection of motifs sung or hinted at by people suffering from neurological pathologies that affect the memory – in Trivero, in particular, the artist collects the voices of patients at the local Alzheimer’s Centre, and then reworks their traces. “”These very private sounds that in the beginning were other people’s memories, now transformed post-produced and made public, become a multiplying device of memories for those who listen to them today,”” he explains.

-The three projects were documented and presented to the public in the spring of 2017.
+The three projects were documented and presented to the public in spring 2017.